A short proof of the deformation property of Bridgeland stability conditions: Introduction

 \subsubsection{Proof idea}

 Our proof is based on two ideas.
 First, we reduce to the case where the imaginary part of $Z$ is constant; then we only have to deform stability in a fixed abelian category.
-Secondly, we use the elementary convex geometry of the \emph{Harder-Narasimhan polygon}, see Section \ref{sect:HNpolygon}.
+Secondly, we use the elementary convex geometry of the \emph{Harder-Narasimhan polygon}, see Section \ref{sec:HNpolygon}.

-This avoids the need for \emph{quasi-abelian categories}, of $\epsilon$ or of $\frac 18$.
-It also avoids some of the more technical arguments of \cite[Section 7]{Bridgeland:Stab}.
-We still need a few arguments similar to ones in \cite{Bridgeland:Stab}; we have reproduced most of them, except for the proofs of Proposition \ref{prop:stabviaheart} and Lemma \ref{lem:locallyinjective}.
+This avoids the need for \emph{quasi-abelian categories}, and some of the more technical arguments of \cite[Section 7]{Bridgeland:Stab}.
+We still need a few arguments similar to ones in \cite{Bridgeland:Stab}, which we have reproduced for the convenience of the reader.